rnkazman/bokss.github.io/bokss2021.md

 ## Submission Guidelines

-Prospective participants are invited to submit:
+Prospective participants are invited to submit two types of contributions:
 - Full papers (max 8 pages) will describe concrete contributions to the BoKSS.
 They will be structured as follows:
 -- A description of the sustainability problem you address.
 -- A description of the SE solution you propose.